 A Guided Tour

-The below pictures will take you on a guided tour of the various elements of the Universal Exchange US (UNIEX) complementary currency voucher banking system and its corresponding marketplace.
+The below pictures will take you on a guided tour of the various elements of the Universal Exchange US (UNIEX) complementary currency banking system and its corresponding marketplace.
 We start with the home page for this portal website which introduces the complementary currency banking concept.
 This site provides the means to create an account on the bank, which is shown further down.

 When you are ready to set up an account on the UNIEX bank, go to the Signup page.
 This what the Signup Page looks like.